15 Landlord Tips from our Experts

 14. Always act quickly with tenants.
 One of the biggest irritations for tenants is feeling ignored by their landlord or agent, we will act quickly, so if they contact you directly about a problem, make sure you respond as quickly as possible and keep them updated as you work to resolve it.

 15. Review your portfolio every 6-12 months.
 It’s wise to check on how your property investments are performing on at least an annual basis.

-We’ve been helping landlords for 150 years, so there’s not much we don’t know about making a success of Buy to Let!
+We’ve been helping landlords for over 150 years, so there’s not much we don’t know about making a success of Buy to Let!
 Whether you’re thinking of expanding your portfolio, looking for new ways to maximise returns or simply need some professional advice from our lettings or mortgage teams, please do get in touch with your local Reeds Rains branch.